sanatg/Pybox/README.md

 ##About
 A python dropbox file uploader you can use it to take backups or just quickly uploading files this program is licensed under GPL license see the license tab for more info.

+There is an easter egg if you upload a file
 ## Usage and Installation
+    pip3 install asciimatics
     pip3 install dropbox

 Now go to https://dropbox.com/developers and generate a access token and change it on line 49: